 S. Strategic point means a location selected during examination of design information where, under normal conditions and when combined with the information from all strategic points taken together, the information necessary and sufficient for the implementation of safeguards measures is obtained and verified; a strategic point may include any location where key measurements related to material balance accountancy are made and where containment and surveillance measures are executed.

-DONE in Vienna on the 21st day of February 1972 in duplicate in the English and in the French languages, the texts in both languages being equally authentic.
+DONE in Vienna on the eighth day of March 1972 in duplicate in the English language.